suneeta-mall/fable-flow/docs/blog/index.md

 <div class="conversation-section">
   <h3>Your Voice Matters</h3>
-  <p>The Curiosity Chronicles isn't just our platform—it's a community conversation about the future of learning, creativity, and childhood wonder in the age of AI.</p>
+  <p>The Curiosity Chronicles is a community conversation about the future of learning, creativity, and childhood wonder in the age of AI.</p>

   <div class="conversation-cta">
     <a href="https://github.com/suneeta-mall/fable-flow/discussions" target="_blank" class="btn btn-primary">💬 Join Discussions</a>